MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

     AppWindow appWindow = await AppWindow.TryCreateAsync();

     // Create a Frame and navigate to the Page you want to show in the new window.
-    Frame appWindowFrame = new Frame();
+    Frame appWindowContentFrame = new Frame();
-    appWindowFrame.Navigate(typeof(AppWindowPage));
+    appWindowContentFrame.Navigate(typeof(AppWindowPage));

     // Get a reference to the page instance and assign the
     // newly created AppWindow to the MyAppWindow property.
-    AppWindowPage page = (AppWindowPage)appWindowFrame.Content;
+    AppWindowPage page = (AppWindowPage)appWindowContentFrame.Content;
     page.MyAppWindow = appWindow;

     // ...
 }
 ```

+### Tracking app windows using UIContext

-However, you might also want to have access to the AppWindow instances from other parts of your app.
+You might also want to have access to the AppWindow instances from other parts of your app.
 For example, MainPage could have a 'close all' button that closes all the tracked instances of AppWindow.

-In this case, you should use the UIContext unique identifier to track the window instances in a Dictionary.
+In this case, you should use the [UIContext](/uwp/api/windows.ui.uicontext) unique identifier to track the window instances in a [Dictionary](/dotnet/api/system.collections.generic.dictionary-2?view=dotnet-uwp-10.0).

 TODO: More about UIContext